arnold on Aug 21, 2018

 To get started with the free URL Go to: https://nc.me where you will see the following screen.
 Enter whatever name you would like and click search.
 You are not required to use your real name but it is better for our search engine optimization assignments if you do.
 Also, you must use all lowercase.

-As long as your URL is available you can click the ADD button and then complete your order.
+As long as your URL is available you can click the ADD button next to your URL and then complete your order.

 This will open up a new window.
 Click the Register button.